Four Key Steps to Planning and Communication

 But we are not there yet.
-In fact, the Omicron variant is driving a rapid surge in new COVID-19 cases across the country.
 Today, the vast majority of COVID-19 hospitalizations and deaths are among the unvaccinated.
 However, breakthrough cases among the vaccinated do occur, causing understandable concern for people with children or others at home who are not yet eligible to be vaccinated and are thus vulnerable to COVID-19.

-A fully vaccinated workforce creates the safest possible workplace environment for you and for our customers.
+A workforce whose vaccinations are up to date creates the safest possible environment for you and for our customers.
 So effective [DATE], we will strengthen our workplace safety by [requiring all employees to be fully vaccinated as a condition of employment or test negative for COVID-19 on a weekly basis - OR other requirement for your COMPANY].
 This is a policy that puts the needs of our people first, and is informed by the feedback and unique concerns of our people.